 There is no consensus in SA2 whether a AIoT device will always be able to support security procedures.
 There are also different views in SA2 whether privacy protection is required for all inventory taking scenarios.

-Question 2: Do the requirements listed in clause 5.2.6 of TS 22.369 for privacy protection apply to all classes of Ambient IoT devices that need to be supported in Rel-19?
-If these requirements do not apply to all classes of Ambient IoT, does this imply that such devices would be restricted to certain deployment scenarios?
+Question 2: Do the requirements listed in clause 5.2.6 of TS 22.369 for privacy protection apply to any Ambient IoT device that need to be supported in Rel-19?
+If these requirements do not apply to all Ambient IoT devices, does this imply that such devices would be restricted to certain deployment scenarios?

-Question 3: Does command / inventory signaling, e.g. for sensor data collection or actuator control in TS 22.369 clause 4.3, need to generally be security protected (integrity and confidentiality protection)?
+Question 3: Does command signaling, e.g. for sensor data collection or actuator control in TS 22.369 clause 4.3, need to generally be security protected (privacy, integrity and confidentiality protection)?

 TS 22.369 includes the following requirements: